fblissjr/useful-llm-scripts-and-notebooks/README.md

-# useful scripts and notebooks for `mlx`, `mlx-lm`, and (sometimes) related
+# useful scripts and notebooks for LLMs, diffusion models, Apple MLX, and maybe more in the future?
-Apple MLX and mlx-lm notebooks, exploration and tinkering
+- random utiities and scripts that haven't found a full home yet